varbhat/exatorrent/README.md

 Communication about the project is primarily through the [Issues](https://github.com/varbhat/exatorrent/issues).

 ## Contribute
 You are welcome to contribute.
-You can contribute code,documentation,icon or anything that you think benefits the project.
 If you want to implement any significant feature, please discuss it first.

 ## Thanks
 Special Thanks to [anacrolix/torrent](https://github.com/anacrolix/torrent), Programming Languages and Libraries used in `exatorrent` and Users for making this project happen.